IonicaBizau/same-time/README.md

 ## Documentation

 ### `SameTime(arr, cb)`
-Calls functions in parallel and memorizes the results.
+Calls functions in parallel and stores the results.

 #### Params
 - **Array** `arr`: An array of functions getting the callback parameter in the first argument.